Joint vs tenants in common

 A joint tenancy is a great way to keep things simple when buying a property with a partner.
 Benefits include:

-• Right of survivorship - this means that if one of you dies, the share is automatically transferred over, without the need for probate.
-This cuts down on any unnecessary financial issues at what is a difficult time
+Right of survivorship: This means that if one of you dies, the other person automatically owns the whole property, without the need for probate.
+This cuts down on any unnecessary financial issues at a difficult time

-• Equal ownership - joint tenancy keeps things nice and simple.
-If two of you take out a joint tenancy, you both own half the property
+Equal ownership: Joint tenants keeps things nice and simple.
+If two of you take out a joint tenancy, you both own the whole property jointly

 Can you have more than two 'joint' tenants?